MirceaMacarie/Bug_Reports/README.md

 **Bug ID:** BR-24

-**Bug title:** The Start button and Volume button of the main page video do not work
+**Bug title:** The "Start" button and "Volume" button of the main page video do not work

 **Priority and severity:** P3 - Normal